 - Sand with your feet shoulder-width apart.

-- Step one foot back diagonally behind you.
+- Step one foot back diagonally behind you, so that it crosses behind the front leg.
 Lasure says to “avoid twisting your torso as your step back.”

-- Lower your front knee.
+- Lower your back knee.
 It should be at a 90-degree angle.

 - Once lowered to 90 degrees, use your quads to push yourself back into a standing position.